The prompt alert

 Online demo and code

-The following code is used in the <script> section (you can see complete code in the demo page):
+The following code is used in the <script> section (you can see the complete code on the demo page):

 <script> function promalert(){ swal({ title: "Require Email!", text: "Enter your email address:", type: "input", showCancelButton: true, closeOnConfirm: false, animation: "slide-from-top", inputPlaceholder: "Your Email address" }, function(inputValue){ if (inputValue === false) return false; if (inputValue === "") { swal.showInputError("Please enter email!"); return false } swal("Action Saved!", "You entered following email: " + inputValue, "success"); }); } </script>

-The alert is imitated as the promalert function is called at the click event of the button.
+The alert is initated as the promalert function is called at the click event of the button.

 It used the swal keyword to trigger that alert, which is short-word for Sweet Alert.